gvwilson/thirdbit/src/fiction/madica/index.md

 ## Ninjas!

-"He-hello?" she said uncertainly.
+"He-hello?"
+Madica said uncertainly.
 "Did you just speak to me?"

 "No," said the voice.
-A second black cat landed in the snow beside her, its paws crunching softly in the snow. "*I* spoke with you.
+A second black cat landed in the snow beside her, its paws crunching softly in the snow.
+"*I* spoke with you.
 It's my job, you see, speaking with primates.
-Fairies, gorillas, gibbons… I can even speak a bit of lemur," it added with a hint of pride.
+Fairies, gorillas, gibbons…
+I can even speak a bit of lemur," it added with a hint of pride.

 "That's nice," Madica said weakly.
 "I didn't know *any* cats could talk."

+"Oh, we all *can*.
-"Oh, all of us can.
-We just choose not to, most of us, especially where primates are concerned.
+We just choose not to,
+especially when primates are around.
 'Thumbs make trouble', we say."
 It sighed.
+"Unfortunately,
-"But unfortunately, thumbs are precisely what we need at the present moment.
-Whole hands, as a matter of fact, if we're to rescue your friends."
+thumbs are precisely what we need at the present moment.
+Whole hands,
+in fact,
+if we're to rescue your friends."

 Madica's heart leaped.
 "Rescue?
-Are you going to rescue Laurellen?"
+Are you going to rescue Laurellen?
+And Ike?"
+she added belatedly.

 The cat cleared its throat.
-"Not as such, no. *You* are going to rescue your friends. *We* are going to—" It stopped itself, then resumed.
+"Not as such, no.
+*You* are going to rescue your friends.
-"We are going to rescue the pilot of this wee saucer so that we can save the world from an asteroid that's about to prang it rather hard."
+*We* are going to rescue the pilot of this wee saucer so that we can save the world from the asteroid that's about to prang it rather hard."

+"The snarkasaurus?
-"The little dinosaur?
-You're going to rescue the little dinosaur?"
+You're going to rescue the snarkasaurus?"

+"Yes, the, er, snarkasaurus," it said quickly.
+"But the controls require thumbs, you see, so we find ourselves in need of a primate."
+It stretched,
-"Yes, the—the little dinosaur," it said quickly.
-"But the controls require thumbs, don't you see, so we find ourselves in need of a primate."
-It stretched, padded over to the snowbox, and jumped onto the invisible saucer so that it appeared to be sitting suspended in the air.
+padded over to the snowbox,
+and jumped onto the invisible saucer so that it appeared to be sitting suspended in the air.
 After a moment it looked over its shoulder and said, "Well?."

-"But… but I don't know how to fly," Madica said weakly.
+"But—I don't know how to fly,"
+Madica said weakly.

 "That's quite all right—I do.
 You just need to hold the controls.
 Now, come along, spit spot."

-"But… but…"
+"But—"

 "Unless you don't care whether your friends are rescued or not," the cat purred.

 "Of course I care!
-But aren't there, I don't know, aren't there people who take care of this kind of thing?"
+But aren't there,
+I don't know,
+aren't there people who take care of this kind of thing?"

 The cat's tail bristled slightly.
-"There are *ninjas* who take care of this kind of thing," it said sharply.
+"There are *cats* who take care of this kind of thing," it said sharply.
 "The Number Six Feline Ninja Danger Squad, in fact."

 Madica laughed.
-She didn't mean to, it just burst out.
+She didn't mean to,
+it just burst out.
+"You're—you're a ninja?
-"You're—you're ninjas?
-Where did you learn to be ninjas?"
+Where did you learn to be a ninja?"

-The cat's ears flattened again, but this time they went all the way down.
+The cat's ears flattened.
 "In ninja school, of course.
 Where did you learn be rude, in rude school?
 Now, are we saving the world today or not?"

-It was a tight fit.
-It was a *very* tight fit.
-It was so tight that it took Madica three tries to wriggle her legs into the cramped space where the dinosaur had sat.
-The fact that she couldn't see the space because the saucer was still invisible didn't help.
-Neither did the fact that the other three cats had hopped up on the saucer as well and were watching her with unblinking green eyes.
+It was a tight fit,
+so tight that
+it took Madica three tries to wriggle her legs into the cramped space where the snarkasaurus had sat.
+The fact that she couldn't see what she was trying to do because the saucer was still invisible didn't help.
+Neither did the fact that
+the other three ninja cats hopped up on the saucer to watch her with unblinking green eyes.

-But finally she managed to wedge herself in, even if her right foot was tucked in behind her left knee, and her shoulders were in her ears.
+But finally she managed to wedge herself in, even if her right foot was tucked in behind her left knee and her shoulders were in her ears.
 "Good show," the cat said.
 It touched noses with one of the other cats, then hopped into Madica's lap.

 "What happens now?"
 Madica asked.